Bgallag5/Movie_Box/README.md

 ### Notes on what to accomplish

-Descriptions:
-this is going to be a fun website where a user can search for some movies based on a search and we return results from imbd

-the user can also click the title and that title is a link to amazon/imdb so they can get more info about the movie the user can also see the poster url
-the user can 'favorite' or rate a movie -- crud
+Description:
+Users can view our movie Database on the home page.
+They can then choose to sign up or login to search for additional movies.
+Once a user searches, our movie API returns results based on title.
+The user sees all matches from that title in the form of the movie poster image, the title, and year.
+From here, the user can click on a movie for additional details.
+On this page, they can also write their own review/notes about the movie.
+The user can also "favorite" movies that they like and view them on a separate page.

 movies
 routes